DOI-USGS/python-for-hydrology/README.md

 We encourage students to explore these materials for their own study or to reach out to USGS to attend an in-person course.

-_For Usgs internal use, this is related to IP-162677._
+_For USGS internal use, this is related to IP-162677._